opencell-community/opencell-community.github.io/content/iot/sensor_setup.md

 	7. **base64** (by Densaugeo, version 3.9.0)
 	8. **WiFiManager** (by tablatronix, version 2.0.11-beta)
 	9. **Adafruit_MAX31855** (by Adafruit, version 1.0.4)
-9. Close the Library Manager
+8. Close the Library Manager
-10. Go to Tools > Board > Boards Manager and install “ESP8266” boards (by ESP8266 Community, version 3.0.2).
+9. Go to Tools > Board > Boards Manager and install “ESP8266” boards (by ESP8266 Community, version 3.0.2).
 Close the window.
 > If the board does not appear here, go to File (‘Arduino’ on OS) > Preferences > Additional Boards Manager URLs and paste:
 >
 >`https://dl.espressif.com/dl/package_esp32_index.json,   http://arduino.esp8266.com/stable/package_esp8266com_index.json`
 >
 > Then, try step #10 again.
 This takes a few minutes.

-11. Go to Tools > Board > ESP8266 Boards (3.0.2) and select the _LOLIN(WEMOS) D1 R2 & Mini_ board.
+10. Go to Tools > Board > ESP8266 Boards (3.0.2) and select the _LOLIN(WEMOS) D1 R2 & Mini_ board.
-> INSERT IMAGE 2

 ### Google Cloud CLI
 1. Go to [cloud.google.com/sdk/docs/install](https://cloud.google.com/sdk/docs/install).
 2. Click on “download and install the `gcloud cli`”.